MicrosoftDocs/azure-docs/articles/sentinel/sap/sap-deploy-troubleshoot.md

 ## Common issues

-After having deployed both the Microsoft Sentinel for SAP data connector and security content, you may experience the following errors or issues:
+After having deployed both the Microsoft Sentinel for SAP data connector and security content, you might experience the following errors or issues:

 ### Corrupt or missing SAP SDK file

-This error may occur when the connector fails to boot with PyRfc, or zip-related error messages are shown.
+This error might occur when the connector fails to boot with PyRfc, or zip-related error messages are shown.

 1. Reinstall the SAP SDK.
 1. Verify that you're the correct Linux 64-bit version, such as **nwrfc750P_8-70002752.zip**.